AJMartel/gcat/README.md

 before compiling.
 The shellcode will then execute the implant.

 Finally i've added some logic to have the downloader add a registry entry to point to the path of the implant to have it run at boot.

+The downloader now also disables the task manager to somewhat protect the implant.exe process from being terminated.

 Please note that this is a work in progress and that some improvement may be desirable.

 On how to operate the rest of the tool please see the original readme below.